ThatsMassy/Lab_fis_Open/README.md

 # Lab_fis_Open
-This repo contains a few scripts to install the base for an Open Pyisics Laboratory made with the help of an Arduino Leonardo Board or an Arduino UNO R4 Wi-Fi
+This repo contains a few scripts to install the base for an Open Physics Laboratory made with the help of an Arduino Leonardo Board or an Arduino UNO R4 Wi-Fi

 ## Install guide (Arduino Leonardo & Arduino UNO R4 Wi-Fi)